bbauska/Anti-Project2025/anti.md

 spontaneous miscarriage; treatments that incidentally result in the death of a child (such as chemotherapy); stillbirths; and induced abortion.
 In addition, CDC should require monitoring and reporting for complications due to abortion and every instance of children being born alive after an abortion.”
-[Centers for Disease Control and Presention, Project 2025, page 466]
+[Centers for Disease Control and Presention, Project 2025, page 466]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Anti-Diversity</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 recommends deleting terms such as “diversity, equity and inclusion”, “gender”, “reproductive health”, “reproductive rights”, among others in every federal rule, agency regulation, contract, grant, and regulation, arguing it deprives Americans of their First Amendments rights.
+<p>Project 2025 recommends deleting terms such as “diversity, equity and inclusion”, “gender”,
+“reproductive health”, “reproductive rights”, among others in every federal rule, agency regulation, contract, grant, and regulation, arguing it deprives Americans of their First Amendments rights.
 “The next conservative President must make the institutions of American civil